NeuronButter/Instant-HTTP/README.md

 ## 🚨Known Issues🚨
 - When running `node ./folder/file.js`, the directories aren't available.
 The quickest fix is to just get into the folder (`cd folder`), then run `node file.js` from within the directory.
+- The current /InstantHTTPHelper uses a CDN for Bootstrap, therefore, it can only load styles whilst connected to the internet.

 # Credits